Handkep/testrepository/README.md

 ## Todo
 - [x] implement PCF8574
+- [ ] configuration file update (for configuring the PCF8574 and other little things)
 - [ ] PCF8574 input button
 - [ ] update via php on RPi